-Most of the women and girls stood on the right, and most of the men and boys stood on the right.
+Most of the women and girls stood on the right, and most of the men and boys stood on the left.
 The girls had brightly colored shawls—red, pink, blue—rosy cheeks, and shining eyes.
 As incense rose towards the dome and mingled with tendrils of smoke from the candles and the bearded priest’s deep voice melted into the baritones of the singers on high-placed balconies, glances shot back and forth between the girls on the right and the boys on the left, with shy smiles and nonverbal conversations exchanged.
 One teenage girl slipped out to meet a gangly boy in the staircase next to the sanctuary entrance, where they huddled smiling at each other with big eyes and squeezing each other’s hands until their knuckles whitened.
 They slipped back in before the service ended.

 Those who forget just how recent the Soviet war on the churches was will not find anything exceptional about a church in the heart of Moscow packed with people on a Sunday morning.
 But to simply read the name of the cathedral is to be reminded: Consecrated on May 25, 2017 by Patriarch Kirill with Vladimir Putin in attendance, it is called the Church of the Resurrection of Christ and the New Martyrs and Confessors of the Russian Church.
 Services are presided over each Sunday by Bishop Tikhon, the man rumored to be Putin’s confessor, who helped design the church to commemorate the martyrs.
 The “new martyrs,” of course, are those butchered by the Bolsheviks.
 The church stands on the place once inhabited by a KGB headquarters where Christians and clergy were murdered.